iban121/Springboard/README.md

-# Springboard - Why do a bootcamp?
+# Springboard - Why enroll in a bootcamp?

 I managed to find myself stuck in India during the Covid-19 lockdown.
 After a solid couple of weeks of catching up on my reading list, I starting trying out various different online courses in a while myriad of topics: from digital marketing, a topic I knew nothing about, to brushing up on my programming skills, something I'd mostly ignored since my undergraduate days.
 This was the beginning of my journey to Data Science.